 Professors: L. DeFloriani, R. Dubayah, M. Hansen, K. Hubacek, G. Hurtt, C. Justice, S. Liang, T. Loboda, L. Sun

-Associate Professors: G. Baiochhi, S. Farrell, J. Silva, D. Wang
+Associate Professors: G. Baiochhi, S. Farrell, M. Gore, J. Silva, D. Wang

-Assistant Professor: L. Duncanson, T. Oshan, S. Skakun
+Assistant Professors: L. Duncanson, T. Oshan, S. Skakun

 Adjunct Professors: L. Boschetti, S. Goetz, T. He, K. Vadrevu, E. Vermote